MontiCore/cd4analysis/README.md

 To execute the pretty-printer, the `-pp,--prettyprint` option can be used.
-Using the option without any arguments pretty-prints the models contained in the input files to the console:
+Using the option without any arguments pretty-prints the models contained in the input files to the console (stdout):

 ```shell
 java -jar CDCLI.jar -i src/MyExample.cd -pp